Kevinpgalligan/KevingalWebsite/pages/blog/rc-reflections.md

-title: Reflections on a Recurse Center
+title: Reflections on Recurse Center
 date: 2024-03-25
 description: Thinking back on my 12-week batch at the Recurse Center.
 tags: rc